sealneaward/editing-video-memos/sequence-from-clip.md

 ![Project Window](img/project-window.jpg)

 4. Right click the clip you want to export.
+Do not select more than one clip at a time.
 Select the New Sequence From Clip option.

 ![New Sequence](img/new-sequence.jpg)